AElfProject/AElf/docs/Contract/acs.md

 Description

-ACS6 is aiming at providing two standard interfaces of requesting and getting random numbers.
+ACS6 is aiming at providing two standard interfaces for requesting and getting random numbers.
 It implies using commit-reveal schema during random number generation and verification, though other solutions can also expose their services via these two interfaces.
 In the commit-reveal schema, the user needs to call `RequestRandomNumberInput` on his initiative as well as provide a block height number as the minimum height to enable the query of random number.
 Then the contract implemented ACS6 needs to return 1) a hash value as the token for querying random number and 2) a negotiated block height to enable related query.
 When the block height reaches, the user can use that token, which is a hash value, call `GetRandomNumber` to query the random number.
 The implementation of ACS6 in the `AEDPoS Contract` shows how commit-reveal schema works.